-Questions in Part III also captured respondents' personal experiences with the ATO.
-The questions covered whether respondents had ever been queried to check the accuracy of their tax return, whether they had any outstanding debt with the ATO (apart from HECS debt), whether they had reported all the money they earned in the 1999-2000 tax return, whether they had ever been fined or penalized by the ATO, whether they had ever been investigated by the ATO, whether they had ever contested an assessment given by the ATO, whether they had ever requested information from the ATO, and whether they had ever requested general information about the tax system from the ATO.
+Questions in Part III also captured respondents' personal experiences with the Tax Office.
+The questions covered whether respondents had ever been queried to check the accuracy of their tax return, whether they had any outstanding debt with the Tax Office (apart from HECS debt), whether they had reported all the money they earned in the 1999-2000 tax return, whether they had ever been fined or penalized by the Tax Office, whether they had ever been investigated by the Tax Office, whether they had ever requested an assessment given by the Tax Office, whether they had ever requested information from the Tax Office, and whether they had ever requested general information about the tax system from the Tax Office.

-As can be seen in Table 10, respondents from the GHVA Survey reported far fewer experiences with the ATO in most respects.
+As can be seen in Table 10, respondents from the GHVA Survey reported far fewer experiences with the Tax Office in most respects.
 This is what one would expect since the respondents sampled in the GHVA Survey were recent graduates and only recently had commenced employment.
-The results also show no differences between populations in terms of having an outstanding debt and requesting general information about the tax system from the ATO.
+The results also show no differences between populations in terms of having an outstanding debt and requesting general information about the tax system from the Tax Office.

-Reported experience GHVA Survey Yes (%) CHFA Survey Yes (%) Has the Tax Office ever asked questions to check the accuracy of your tax return?
-11 18 Do you have any outstanding debt with the Tax Office? (not including HECS debt) 4 3 Have you ever been fined or penalized in some way by the Tax Office?
-6 15 Have you ever had an audit or other investigation by the Tax Office?
-8 18 Have you ever contested an assessment given by the Tax Office?
-6 15 Have you ever requested information about your tax situation from the Tax Office?
-18 29 Have you ever requested general information about the tax system from the Tax Office?
-42 41
+Table 10: Respondents' reported experiences with the Australian Taxation Office Reported experience GHVA Survey CHFA Survey Yes (%) Yes (%) Has the Tax Office ever asked questions to check the 11 18 accuracy of your tax return?
+Do you have any outstanding debt with the Tax Office?
+4 3 (not including HECS debt) Have you ever been fined or penalized in some way by 6 15 the Tax Office?
+Have you ever had an audit or other investigation by the 8 18 Tax Office?
+Have you ever contested an assessment given by the Tax 6 15 Office?
+Have you ever requested information about your tax 18 29 situation from the Tax Office?
+Have you ever requested general information about the 42 41 tax system from the Tax Office? situation from the Tax Office?
+Have you ever requested general information about the 42 41

-Table 10.
-Respondents' reported experiences with the Australian Taxation Office and how much of your untaxed cash income did you declare on your 1999-2000 income tax return? (none = 1 through all = 10); or
+Table 10: Respondents' reported experiences with the Australian Taxation Office how much of your untaxed cash income did you declare on your 1999-2000 income tax return? (none = 1 through all = 10); or

-Following Ahmed and Braithwaite (2004), three of the above items were used to develop the behavioral index of tax evasion.
+Following Ahmed and Braithwaite (2004), three of the above items were used to develop the behavioural index of tax evasion.
 To form the index of tax evasion, respondents were grouped as evaders if they had evaded tax in any one of the following ways:

-(1) how much of your income in the 1999-2000 financial year did you get paid in untaxed cash? (i.e. notes and coins rather than cheque or directly deposited into a bank account) (less than 5% = 1, between 5 and 20% = 2, between 20 and 50% = 3, more than 50% = 4, did not get paid any untaxed cash = 5)
+(1) how much of your income in the 1999-2000 financial year did you get paid in untaxed cash? (that is, notes and coins rather than cheque or directly deposited into a bank account) (less than 5% = 1, between 5 and 20% = 2, between 20 and 50% = 3, more than 50% = 4, did not get paid any untaxed cash = 5) and compliant on at least one indicator and 0 if compliant on all three indicators.
+It was found that 20% of the respondents were involved in tax evasion.
+Importantly, graduates deferring HECS payments were more likely to engage in tax evasion compared to those who paid upfront (Ahmed, under review; Ahmed & Braithwaite, 2003).

-(2) As far as you know, did you exaggerate the amount of deductions or rebates in your 1999-2000 income tax return? (a lot = 1, quite a lot = 2, somewhat = 3, a little = 4, not at all = 5); or

-(3) As far as you know, did you report all the money you earned in your 1999-2000 income tax return? (yes = 1, no = 2).
+- As far as you know, did you exaggerate the amount of deductions or rebates in your 1999-2000 income tax return? (a lot = 1, quite a lot = 2, somewhat = 3, a little = 4, not at all = 5); or - (3) As far as you know, did you report all the money you earned in your 1999-2000 income tax return? (yes = 1, no = 2).